HeChengHui/CVPR2024/Papers/README.md

 > 🏆 - Award Candidate Paper

 > [!NOTE]
+> - Only papers that is relevant to me is included.
 > - I generally put spotlight at the top.
 However, if it does not have pretrained model that i can test, i will placed them below others, even for spotlight.
 > - I mostly include papers with code+pretrained.
 Do keep in mind that some might release code later.